 Blue.
 Green.
 Grey.
 Brown.
 Black.
 Turquoise.
 Purple.
 Pink.
 Red.
 Yellow.
 White.

-Because it is clean and abundant in addition to its useful benefits, it’s no surprise that the United States is determined to use hydrogen as an energy source.
+Because it is clean and abundant in addition to its valuable benefits, it’s no surprise that the United States is determined to use hydrogen as an energy source.
 Hydrogen energy is primarily used in the American petroleum refining industry to desulfurize fuel and reduce its concentration – often from natural gas, flue gas and coal.
 It is also used to convert low-grade fuel into low-emission fuels like compressed natural gas (CNG), liquefied natural gas (LNG), or liquefied petroleum gas (LPG).

 Advantages of Hydrogen Energy

 Since hydrogen is highly combustible, being in an engine would likely raise eyebrows for some.
 Anti-energy groups against hydrogen often like to scare people about what could happen if there was a wreck – showing pictures of something that looks like an atomic explosion.
-These claims are made mostly as part of a larger effort to stop hydrogen production, but that’s not the case.
+These claims are made mostly as part of a more considerable effort to stop hydrogen production, but that’s not the case.